gdsc-uba/DSC-UBa-members-anonymous-remarks/remarks.md

 * Learning with DSC Bambili is really fun.
 * I feel more at home, more confident and more supported than i ever have working with DSC UBa
 * DSC Uba has really helpd me to develop valuable skills, learn new technologies and build something helpful to the community.
+* I have really loved the energy DSC UBa can give out.
+One will not even need to actually be inside but only with about what he'll hear about them will be sufficient enough to get motivated and down to work.
+Thanks to the GDSC UBa team.